-- The Member States should prioritise institutional coordination and cooperation among all relevant stakeholders involved in the prevention and fight against cybercrime and in cyber-security, based on a multidisciplinary approach, with a view to providing synergies as well as maximizing readiness and reaction capabilities. - The Member States are in particular encouraged to introduce or strengthen a structured cooperation framework and to possibly establish a central body/entity where both public and private stakeholders involved in fighting in cybercrime and in cyber-security are represented, with coordinating functions and decision making powers.
+- Member States should prioritise institutional coordination and cooperation among all relevant stakeholders involved in the prevention and fight against cybercrime and in ensuring cybersecurity, based on a multidisciplinary approach, with a view to providing synergies as well as maximizing readiness and reaction capabilities. - For this purpose, Member States are encouraged, in particular, to introduce or strengthen a structured cooperation framework and to possibly establish a central body/entity or platform where both public and private sectors are represented, with coordinating functions and powers to recommend solutions to identified problems.